hungpham2511/hungpham2511.github.io/index.md

-I spent a great deal of time recently working on [toppra](https://github.com/hungpham2511/toppra) -- a library for path parameterizations.  [toppra](https://github.com/hungpham2511/toppra) implements a very fast and robust parametrization algorithm which results from my research.
+I spent a great deal of time recently working on [toppra](https://github.com/hungpham2511/toppra) -- a library for path parameterizations.  [toppra](https://github.com/hungpham2511/toppra) implements a very fast and robust parametrization algorithm which I developed [here (arXiv paper)][5]

 Thank you!